Alexandr Dolgopolov: 2016–2017: Hopman Cup finalist, third ATP title, US Open fourth round

 Dolgopolov won his third ATP title at the 2017 Argentina Open defeating top seeded Japanese player Kei Nishikori.
 He reached the fourth round of the 2017 US Open (tennis) where he was defeated by top seed World No. 1 and eventual champion Rafael Nadal.

 2018: Australian Open third round

-Having got to the third round of the 2018 Australian Open for the third time in his career, Dolgopolov was defeated by Diego Schwartzman.
+Having gotten to the third round of the 2018 Australian Open for the third time in his career, Dolgopolov was defeated by Diego Schwartzman.

 2021: Retirement

 Dolgopolov announced his retirement on 1 May 2021, having played Novak Djokovic in his final match on 14 May 2018 at the Internazionali BNL d'Italia in Rome.